Housing quality and health outcomes in the United States: Background

+In addition to these standards, public health researchers identify three main pillars to healthy housing systems: affordability, security and suitability.
+These pillars influence both the conditions of home environments and the distribution of housing quality across populations.
+Affordability refers to the cost of housing in relation to household income, which affects access to safe and adequate living conditions.
+Security relates to housing stability and protection from involuntary eviction or relocation.
+Suitability focuses on whether a residence meets the physical, spatial, and functional needs of its occupants.

+If one of the three pillars is compromised, health disparities tend to widen across populations.
+The impact extends beyond the physical structure of the home.
+When housing is unaffordable, households may face financial strain that limits spending on food, medical care, or utilities, which contributes to chronic stress and poorer health.
+Lack of security, including frequent moves or the risk of eviction, disrupts stability and can worsen both mental and physical health.
+Housing that is unsuitable, such as homes with structural hazards, overcrowding, or inadequate ventilation, exposes residents to environmental risks linked to respiratory illnesses, injuries, and other chronic conditions.
+Public health frameworks emphasize that affordable, secure, and suitable housing collectively form the basis of healthy living conditions, and when any pillar is missing, health outcomes are affected.

 The United States Department of Housing and Urban Development (HUD) 2007 American Housing Survey determined that 6 million households live with moderate or severe physical housing problems.
 Homes that are lacking toilets, have faulty or unreliable heating systems, or have exposed electrical wiring do not protect inhabitants from disease and injury and can cause serious psychological stress are categorized as being "severe" housing problems.
 "Moderate" housing problems are things such as having unvented gas, oil, or kerosene as the primary heating source, or lacking a kitchen sink.
 The lack of commonplace appliances like a furnace or sink can expose inhabitants to diseases and injury.

 The U.S. Census Bureau gathers data on several factors related to the housing: plumbing, heating, hallways, upkeep, electric service and kitchen equipment.
 As many as 24 million households have lead-based paint hazards.
 Maintenance and upkeep of public and low-income housing remains a major issue, leading to chronic problems of water infiltration, pest infestation and unsafe physical conditions.
 The disproportionate burden of these problems falls to children, the elderly and those with chronic illnesses, and minorities.